systemd-nspawn(1) — Linux manual page

 Creates a virtual Ethernet link ("veth") to the container and

-adds it to an automatically managed Ethernet bridge
+adds it to an automatically managed Ethernet bridge interface.

-option is very similar to --network-bridge=, besides this
+similar to --network-bridge=, besides this automatic

-automatic creation/removal of the bridge device.
+creation/removal of the bridge device.

 This setting makes it easy to place multiple related